Afro-Guyanese: The Bacoo

 Bacoo spirits are little Black men with fiery red eyes.
 Usually, Bacoos cannot be seen.
 They are said to generate immense wealth for their owners.
 However, if they are not fed with bananas, milk, or honey, they will create mischief.
 If lights are turned on and off, furniture is wrecked, houses stoned, then one knows they are around.
 To obtain a Bacoo, one must travel to Suriname to acquire them.
 Large businesses are said to have a Bacoo working for them.

 Social experience

-Slavery had a devastating impact on family and social structure, as individual family member were bought and sold with little regard to kinship or relation.
+Slavery had a devastating impact on family and social structure, as individual family members were bought and sold with little regard to kinship or relation.
 Marriage was not legally recognized for slaves, and even after emancipation, weddings and legal marriages were cost-prohibitive.
 Household compositions vary, and can be matriarchal or a nuclear family unit.

 Afro-Guyanese make up a significant portion of the public sector workforce.
 Afro-Guyanese face challenges to private sector involvement, such as access to financing.
 In politics, Afro-Guyanese make up a large portion of A Partnership for National Unity party voters.

 In 2017, a United Nations expert group determined that Afro-Guyanese face discrimination in law enforcement, employment, and education, despite that Afro-Guyanese make up 90% of the workforce in these named areas.